oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 19. Put the paddles into the PCB connectors (left and right paddle are the same, so you cannot make a mistake here).
 20. Screw the antenna to the antenna connector. (**Of course, you only need the antenna when you are transmitting with LoRa; but be aware, that transmitting without an antenna will eventually destroy the LoRa transceiver on the Heltec module!** Better safe than sorry!)
 21. Slide the battery switch to "ON" and start using the Morserino-32!
 If you do not have a battery yet, you can use the USB cable to connect to a 5V source, either from your computer or a phone charger or similar.
 As the module has been programmed already, you can use the Morserino-32 immediately. **See the User Manual** on how to use it and learn about its many functions.
 You can also update the software, should there be a newer version available - this is also described in detail in the User Manual.

+###Choice of LiPo battery for the Morserino-32

+For my prototypes I used a small 600 mAh single-cell LiPo battery that is commonly used in RC devices like quadcopters etc. The brand I use is „Tattu“ and has the following specs (see [https://www.gensace.de/tattu-600mah-3-7v-30c-1s1p-lipo-battery-pack-with-molex-plug-1-pcs-pack.html]() or [https://www.genstattu.com/tattu-25c-1s-3-7-v-600mah-lipo-battery-pack-with-molex-plug-6pcs.html]()):

+**Tattu** 600mAh 3.7V 30C 1S1P Lipo Battery Pack with Molex Plug

+* Capacity: 600mAh
+* Voltage: 3.7V
+* Max Continuous Discharge:30C (18A)
+* Weight: 15.7g
+* Dimensions: 60 x 19 x 7mm

+Of course you can use similar batteries from other manufacturers; in order to fit under the micro controller the **maximum dimensions** are: **65 x 20 x 8 mm**.

+It must be a single cell LiPo (nominally 3.7 V), and should have a Molex plug (because a cable with such a connector is part of the kit - if you use a battery with a different type of connector, you need to supply your own cable for connecting it to the Morserino-32!).

+You can use larger batteries if you mount them under the PCB, on the bottom plate of the case.
+To give you more flexibility, the kit will contain 6mm and 12mm distance bolts for mounting to the bottom plate.
+This means you can use pretty large LiPos, as long as they are < 10 mm thick.
+If you use the 6mm and 12 mm stand-offs in combination, you could even use batteries that are up to 16 mm thick!
+You have to make sure that you mount the battery in such a way that it is impossible for any sharp metal spikes to scratch the surface of the battery - this could lead to fire or explosion!

+One option would be this type: [https://www.amazon.de/gp/product/B01JJ6DA7A/]() or even that one, for even more capacity: [https://www.gensace.de/gens-ace-3500mah-3-7v-tx-2s1p-lipo-battery-pack-with-jr-plug.html]() (but be aware that this one does not use a Molex plug - you would need to find a cable with a suitable plug to connect this to your Morserino-32).